 3 where the damage is substantial, do (1) and (2).

 The measure of damages is the loss directly and naturally owing from the breach of warranty.
-Where there is a breach of warranty of quality, the measure of damages is the difference between the value of the goods at the time of delivery and the value of the goods if they had satisfied the warranty (the latter will usually be the contract price of the goods) (s 59).
+Where there is a breach of the quality warranty, the measure of damages is the difference between the value of the goods at the time of delivery and the value of the goods if they had satisfied the warranty (the latter is usually the contract price of the goods) (s 59).

 Normally, in consumer transactions, damages will cover the cost of repairs and matters associated (e.g. transport of the goods to the place of repair).
 In most cases, damages will also be recoverable when defective goods have caused personal injury or damage to other property.